2023 Best Natural Resources & Conservation Schools in the Rocky Mountains Region

 Read full report on Natural Resources & Conservation at University of Wyoming

-Fort Lewis College ranked #8 on this year’s Best Natural Resources & Conservation Schools in the Rocky Mountains Region list.
+Fort Lewis College landed the #8 spot in the 2023 rankings for the best natural resources and conservation programs.
 FLC is a small public school located in the town of Durango.

 Natural Resources & Conservation majors at FLC take out an average of $14,951 in student loans while working on their egree.

-With a ranking of #9, Western Colorado University did quite well on this year’s best schools for natural resources and conservation students.
+Western Colorado University did quite well in this year’s ranking of the best schools for natural resources and conservation students.
+It came in at #9 on the list.
 Located in the town of Gunnison, Western is a public college with a small student population.

 The average amount in student loans that natural resources and conservation majors at Western take out is $23,081.